How COVID school, screens, stress impacts kids - News 24

 Early findings based on three separate assessments suggest students have fallen behind more in math than in reading.

-One assessment, by the Northwest Education Association (NWEA) among roughly 5 million students in grades 1-8, analyzed how those children’s growth from last school year to this one compared to kids in 2018 and 2019.
+One assessment, by the Northwest Education Association (NWEA) among roughly 5 million students in grades 1-8, analyzed how those children’s growth from the past school year compared with kids in 2018 and 2019.
 The data excludes the many students who are not engaging with school right now, but it shows learning losses aren’t as pronounced in reading as they are in math: The average student lost 5 to 10 percentile points in the latter and lost little in the former.
 Results from the other assessments reveal similar trends.

 Research also shows children better understand what they’re reading when they are interested in its subject.
 The pandemic, experts say, is an opportunity to get to know your children’s interests, to help them develop their passion for a variety of subjects.